MicrosoftDocs/windows-itpro-docs/windows/keep-secure/configure-endpoints-sccm-windows-defender-advanced-threat-protection.md

 > **Note**&nbsp;&nbsp; If you intend to use this deployment tool, ensure that you are on Windows 10 Insider Preview Build 14379 or later.
 This deployment method is only available from that build or later.

-## Configure endpoints using System Center 2012 Configuration Manager or later versions
+## Configure endpoints using System Center Configuration Manager (current branch) version 1602 or earlier versions
 You can use System Center Configuration Manager’s existing functionality to create a policy to configure your endpoints.
-This is supported in System Center 2012 Configuration Manager or later versions, including: System Center 2012 R2 Configuration Manager, System Center Configuration Manager and System Center Configuration Manager (current branch), version 1602 or earlier.
+This is supported in System Center Configuration Manager (current branch), version 1602 or earlier, including: System Center 2012 R2 Configuration Manager and System Center 2012 Configuration Manager.

+### Onboard endpoints

 1. Open the SCCM configuration package .zip file (*WindowsDefenderATPOnboardingPackage.zip*) that you downloaded from the service onboarding wizard.
 You can also get the package from the [Windows Defender ATP portal](https://securitycenter.windows.com/):